Aquaponics Library

 Date: Fri, 12 Feb 1999

-components.
-It is not the earthworms per se that are doing this,
+pathogenic components.
+It is not the earthworms per se that are doing this, but

-bacterium (vibro, aeromonus, etc.) that can affect the fish at
+parasitic bacterium (vibro, aeromonus, etc.) that can affect the fish at water

-treatment.
+from the treatment.
 I am continuing to experiment along these lines.
-There
+There are

 system are consumed.

-feed it your aereated fish water which has been kept at the right
+microbiology.
+Then just feed it your aereated fish water which has been kept at

 It can be simple.